Chapter 62: Eye of the Storm

 Sage replied briefly holding the stone up clenched in his hand, “I have The Amulet of the Buckle.
 If you want this stone, you’ll have to give us Jagathy.”

 Mukesh murmured inaudibly as he raised his left arm palm up, activating vaporous residual magic inside the ritual circle.
-The imprisoned Doorkeepers felt the air around them rush out, as he slowly closed his fingers into a fist drawing all of the oxygen out of the ritual circle.
+The imprisoned Doorkeepers felt the air around them rush out of the ritual circle, drawn by the fingers of his left hand closing into a fist.
 The stoic Doorkeeper warriors were panic-stricken, by the sudden inability to breathe.
 All rational thought was chased away by the fear of death.
 The warriors rushed forward and beat at the impenetrable wall of energy encircling them.
 One by one, they dropped to their knees and collapsed, as strength and then life began draining out of them.

 Mukesh watched impassively for a few moments and then abruptly opened his hand.
 The group gasped and coughed, gulping at the oxygen rushing back into the circle.
 Mukesh looked on contemplatively saying, “that wasn’t fun at all.
-None of you even tried to cast a spell.
+None of you even tried to cast a spell to save your miserable hides.
 You all just gave up.
-It would have been over too quickly.
+So, killing you that way would have ended your lives too quickly.
 I want to watch you suffer slow agonizing deaths, for all of the trouble you caused me today.
 Oh, I know what would be…entertaining.
 Since you all came here looking for a fight, I’m going to watch you all fight to the death.”

 “If you think we have any intention of killing one another, you’re even crazier than you look,” rasped Marko.